Exploring Agumbe Rainforests with KCRE | Learning Adventures in Nature’s Classroom- II | Finale

 It’s Just a Leech: Save that Screech

-On another occasion I was walking around exploring the property, rather smug after the Dense forest and Jeep trail walk without having having attracted a single leech.
+On another occasion I was walking around exploring the property, rather smug after the Dense forest trail and Jeep trail; without having having attracted a single leech.
 I refrain from using the word attacked 😉

 I felt some slimy and sticky stuff tickling my lower back.
 On running my finger, I realised there were at least 6 leeches merrily hoisted on my back, feasting my blood drop by drop.